-The Supreme Court (SC) in its February 2019 judgment observed that the objective of the RTI Act is to ensure time-bound access to information and, therefore, commissions should dispose appeals/complaints in a timely manner.
+The Supreme Court (SC) in its February 2019 judgment9 observed that the objective of the RTI Act is to ensure time-bound access to information and, therefore, commissions should dispose appeals/complaints in a timely manner, "within shortest time possible, which should normally be few months from the date of service of complaint or appeal to the opposite side".
 In order to achieve this, the SC held that all information commissions should have adequate number of commissioners based on the workload.
 It opined that where there are large backlogs of appeals/complaints, the commissions should function at full strength i.e. 1 chief and 10 information commissioners.
 The judgement directed central and state governments to make appointments to commissions in a timely and transparent manner.
 The relevant extracts of the judgment are given below: